fossi-foundation/fossi-foundation.github.io/sponsoring.md

 community.
 You can find more details about our plans for 2017 in the [sponsorship proposal](/assets/SponsorshipProposal-Feb17.pdf).

-The most of the money is evenly distributed between running our annual conference [ORConf](https://orconf.org) and the developement and running costs of our community portal [LibreCores.org](https://librecores.org).
-Some funds are reserved to develop the legal framework for free and open source silicon and to cover our administrative costs.

 <!--
 ### How can the community benefit from our work?